-Liquidity and Funding risk is defined as the possibility of not having sufficient financial resources to meet obligations as they fall due, or only being able to secure resources at excessive cost.
+Liquidity risk is the risk of not having sufficient financial resources to meet obligations with immediacy, as they fall due, or only being able to secure resources at excessive cost.
 It occurs as a result of imbalances between tradable assets and falling due liabilities, tenor and/or currency mismatches.